JmJoffray/challenge_5/README.md

 Observation 3

--Based on the boxplot, Capomulin and Ramicane are the more effective drug at reducing the size of squamous cell carcinomas, while Infubinol and Ceftamin weren't.
+- Based on the boxplot, Capomulin and Ramicane are the more effective drug at reducing the size of squamous cell carcinomas, while Infubinol and Ceftamin weren't.